List of Neighbours characters introduced in 2004: Tom Scully

 Tom is visited by a young woman who tells him that she is pregnant and that she told her partner that he is the father, when he is not.
 Tom encourages her to own up.
 Tom decides to leave the church for Susan, leaving Lyn appalled.
 Tom and Susan bump into Susan's ex-husband, Karl Kennedy (Alan Fletcher) and his girlfriend, Izzy Hoyland (Natalie Bassingthwaighte).
 Tom recognises Izzy as she is the woman who had confessed to him.
 Izzy later begs Tom not to tell Karl or Susan about her baby.
 Tom agrees and tells her to tell Karl herself, which Izzy agrees to.
 Tom struggles to find work outside of the church, but he eventually becomes a courier.
 Susan and Tom are happy until Susan realises that Tom's views are causing problems within her household.
 Tom realises that Karl has no idea that he is not the father of Izzy's baby and he tells Izzy to tell him or he will.
 Susan finds Tom at the church asking God for answers and she tells him that they cannot relate to each other.
 Tom decides to leave town and heads to Bendigo.

 Tom decides to use his teaching qualifications that he earned and begins teaching at a small school.
 Tom applies for the position of Principal at Erinsborough High and he returns to Erinsborough as Susan's boss.
 Tom is shocked that Susan has reunited with Karl and the atmosphere at the school becomes awkward.
 Susan struggles with Tom's modern teaching methods and Tom tells her that he would be happy to accept her resignation, they later become friends.
 Karl is shocked to find Tom has returned and he becomes convinced that he and Susan are together.
 Karl confronts Tom, who tells him that he does not deserve Susan.
 Karl realises that Tom does not know Susan that well and is not threat to his marriage.
 Susan asks to meet Tom and she tells him that she loves Karl and many of the students turn on Tom for trying to come between Karl and Susan.
 Tom decides to resign and he tells Susan that he is going to Ireland to see some relatives.

 Olivia McPherson

-Olivia "Mac" McPherson, played by Silvia de Crespigny, made her first on-screen appearance on 3 June 2004.
+Olivia "Mac" McPherson, played by Sylvie de Crespigny, made her first on-screen appearance on 3 June 2004.
 Olivia is a police officer who dates both Jack Scully and Stuart Parker.

 de Crespigny Said she jumped at the chance to play the "mysterious" Olivia.
 The role was her first television job and she said that it was "brilliant" and that the cast had been very welcoming towards her. de Crespigny described Olivia as a "feisty young lady" and said "She's a party girl, but she has a life that she likes to keep split.
 She likes to shake things up a little bit." de Crespigny added that she is not similar to her character and clubbing is not her forte, but she does enjoy going out and having fun.